 01 of 10

 Here is an easy, basic crochet placemat that anyone could crochet.
 Even a beginner would have no trouble making this simple design.
-All that you need to know how to do is half double crochet in rows.
-And yet, this simple crochet pattern works perfectly in all sorts of settings, adding elegant beauty to the table of any home.
-Make sets in different colors for different occasions!
-You can keep the pattern as it is or make it a bit fancier by adding an edging of your choosing to one or all sides.
+All that you need to know how to do is half double crochet in rows, adding a simple single crochet border to polish it off.

 02 of 10